 - 1. No assignments will be given in advance for students leaving for non-emergency reasons. - 2.
 Upon returning from a vacation which is not at the end of an academic grading period, students will be given one day for every day absent to complete and submit all missed assignments and to take all tests/quizzes. - 3.
-If a vacation falls at the end of an academic grading period, the student must make up any missed homework, tests, or quizzes after school. - 4.
-It is the parents', rather than the school's responsibility, to initiate and receive all non-emergency vacation communication.
+If a vacation falls at the end of an academic grading period, the student must make up any missed homework, tests, or guizzes after school. - 4.
+It is the parents', rather than the school's responsibility, to initiate and receive all non-emergency vacation communication. - 5.
+Students whose parents do not complete the Anticipated Absence Form or who do not submit the form seven days prior to leaving will be given an unexcused absence and will not be permitted to make up work.